 Well, here we are in June.
 The year-end close is complete, the auditors are gone, 10-Ks and tax filings are done, and budgeting is a distant memory.
-So, the question now is - what new projects will you take on in 2019?
+So, the question now is - what new projects will you take on?

 - Do you stay the course and upgrade to the latest release of the legacy product?